IEvangelist/davidpine.net/content/blog/photo-booth.md

     Configuration.GetSection(nameof(TwilioOptions)));
 ```

 We have some unique services being added to our dependency injection (DI) service collection.
 Later, our controllers can ask for these interfaces and expect the corresponding implementations.
 Likewise, we map over some sections from our `appsettings.json` configuration to C# classes.
 These also become available to us later from the perspective of DI.
 We can ask for `IOptions<ImageProcessOptions>` for example.
-See <a href="{{< relref "asp-net-core-configuration.md" >}}" target="_blank">ASP.NET Core - Configuration Tips</a> for more details.
+See {{< url-link "ASP.NET Core - Configuration Tips" "{{< relref "asp-net-core-configuration.md" >}}" >}} for more details.

 #### ASP.NET Core Web API

 Our application has only one controller with a few actions on it.
 We have an endpoint that returns various configuration options to the client app, and then a more interesting `api/image/generate` endpoint.
-If you're eager to learn more, I published an article with details on <a href="http://www.dotnetcurry.com/aspnet/1390/aspnet-core-web-api-attributes" target="_blank">__ASP.NET Core__ Web API Attributes</a>.
+If you're eager to learn more, I published an article with details on {{< url-link "__ASP.NET Core__ Web API Attributes" "https://www.dotnetcurry.com/aspnet/1390/aspnet-core-web-api-attributes" >}}.

 ```csharp
 [Route("api/image")]